Machine Learning with a Reject Option: A survey: Link to other research areas

 \subsection{Uncertainty quantification}

-The area of uncertainty quantification aims to assess how uncertain a learned model is about its predictions~\citep{Kendall2017}.
-Traditionally, the field distinguishes between two types of uncertainties: the non-reducible aleatoric uncertainty and the reducible epistemic uncertainty~\citep{Hullermeier2019e}.
-The former refers to the notion of randomness in the data, such as the variability due to a non-deterministic relation between the features and the target.
-The latter refers to the lack of knowledge which can arise due to a small training set (data-epistemic) or incorrect model bias (bias-epistemic).
-To illustrate this type of uncertainty, consider trying to predict the outcome of tossing a potentially unfair coin~\citep{Senge2014}.
-Initially, the lack of historical data about the outcomes of flipping the coin means that we would make an incorrect prediction if asked to state the chance that the coin will land on heads.
-This is situation represents high data-epistemic uncertainty.
-After observing the outcome of a sufficient number of coin tosses, the data-epistemic uncertainty decreases as we will be able to provide a better estimate of the chance of landing on head.
-However, the aleatoric (statistical) uncertainty remains due to the stochastic outcome associated with a coin flip.
+The field of uncertainty quantification \changed{(UQ)} aims to measure how uncertain \changed{a learned model's predictions are}~\citep{Kendall2017}.
+It distinguishes between two types of uncertainties: aleatoric uncertainty, which is the randomness in the data, and epistemic uncertainty, which is the lack of knowledge.
+Aleatoric uncertainty arises from non-deterministic relations between features and the target, while epistemic uncertainty can be caused by a small training set or incorrect model bias.
+For instance, when predicting the outcome of tossing an unfair coin, initially we lack historical data, resulting in high data-epistemic uncertainty.
+As we observe more coin tosses, data-epistemic uncertainty decreases, but aleatoric uncertainty remains due to the stochastic nature of the coin flip~\citep{Senge2014}.

-These two types of uncertainty are inherently related to rejection.
-Ambiguity rejections are related to the aleatoric uncertainty or the bias-epistemic uncertainty, while novelty rejection follows from the data-epistemic uncertainty.
-However, these areas differ in their objectives.
-Uncertainty quantification is concerned with how to measure uncertainty.
-Moreover, it is important that its estimates are calibrated and in this sense meaningful convey the uncertainty.
-In contrast, the objective of the reject option is to abstain from making a prediction when the uncertainty is high.
-Therefore, it can be seen as one way to apply uncertainty quantification techniques~\citep{Perello-Nieto2017,Kompa2021}.
-While calibrated estimates of uncertainty are not always strictly necessary in learning to reject, they can be important.
-For example, \citet{Chow1970a} shows that correct uncertainty estimates enables finding the optimal threshold which minimizes misprediction risks.
+\changed{These uncertainties are inherently related to rejection.
+Rejecting examples due to high aleatoric uncertainty falls into the ambiguity rejection scenario.
+On the other hand, high epistemic uncertainty due to the lack of data may cause either ambiguity or novelty rejection.
+That is, if an example is similar to the training set but its prediction strongly depends on the choice of the dataset (e.g., close to the predictor's decision boundary for classification tasks), then this gives rise to an ambiguity rejection.
+Alternatively, if an example is dissimilar to any of the training examples, this leads to a novelty rejection. }

+\changed{Methods for UQ can be applied within learning with rejection.
+UQ focuses on obtaining (calibrated) estimates that meaningfully convey the level of uncertainty~\citep{Kotelevskii2022}, which learning with rejection can leverage to allow the model to abstain when the uncertainty is high~\citep{Perello-Nieto2017,Kompa2021}.
+While calibrated uncertainty estimates are not always necessary for learning with rejection, they can be important.
+For instance, calibrated uncertainty estimates enable setting an optimal threshold that minimizes the empirical risks~\citep{Chow1970a}. }